MrFullHouse/ShadowBot/README.md

 To register for a Blizzard API key, go here: https://dev.battle.net/ To register a Discord app, go here: https://discordapp.com/developers/applications

-Further instructions for setting up are on the wiki: https://github.com/gitket/TempleBot/wiki/How-to-set-up-TempleBot-for-the-first-time.
+Further instructions for setting up are on the wiki: in progress...

 Note to those who use this code:
-When updating simcraft version, update the version of simcraft under the !nerd command in discordbot.py so it is up to date
+When updating simcraft version, update the version of simcraft under the !nerd command in discordbot.py so it is up to date automatization is in progress...

 To run the bot, the command is: python3 botrun.py